Academic Nurse Educator Certification (ANEC) Award

 • A copy of the CNE certificate or NLN letter indicating the faculty member passed the certification examination or renewed certification;

 • A letter from the nominated faculty that includes their current nurse educator functions and the impact of the CNE on their role at their institution.
 The letter should include whether the faculty attended a CNE Workshop hosted by NSP II, including the date or prepared for the certification exam independently.
 The date of original CNE achievement and CNE renewal should be clearly stated along with the NLN CNE certificate #.

 Nominations for ANEC will be accepted until March 15, 2020.
 Award announcements will be made by March 30, 2020.

 Selection Method: A selection panel will review all nominations that are submitted for ANEC awards.
 The participant is not required to attend an NSP II hosted CNE Workshop, but should include information in their letter on whether they did, and what additional activities they credit with being successful on the certification exam.
 The documentation of completion of the credentialing process with awarding of the CNE can be completed through a copy of the CNE examination score sheet, certificate or letter of notification from NLN.
 The number of awards will be dependent upon the number of nominations and the availability of funding.

 Allowable uses of funds, in agreement with the institution’s policies:

-• To assist with graduate education expenses, such as loan repayment.
+•To assist with graduate education expenses, such as tuition and loan repayment

 Funds are available to awardees at the discretion of the higher education institution up to 5 years and as long as the faculty member remains full-time.
 In the case that the faculty member accepts a full-time faculty position at another Maryland nursing program, a request to transfer any remaining funds has to be approved by NSP II after both Deans/Directors of nursing programs submit their support on letterhead for the transfer of funds to the new employing institution.